jasonkaye/libdlr/doc/background.rst

 The discrete Lehmann representation (DLR) provides and efficient method of representing imaginary time functions numerically.
 The theory and methodology behind is based on the analysis of an integral kernel (`the analytic continuation kernel <https://en.wikipedia.org/wiki/Numerical_analytic_continuation>`_) combined with a clever linear algebra factorization (`the interpolative decomposition <https://en.wikipedia.org/wiki/Interpolative_decomposition>`_).

-For an in depth background on the discrete Lehmann representation (DLR), we suggest reading the original reference on the DLR:
+For an in depth background on the discrete Lehmann representation (DLR), we suggest looking at the two papers cited just below.

-"Discrete Lehmann representation of imaginary time Green's functions", Jason Kaye, Kun Chen, and Olivier Parcollet, `arXiv:2107.13094 <https://arxiv.org/abs/2107.13094>`_

 .. _citations: